Why we transferred your super account

 Will I be impacted by joining the armed forces?

-There are no changes to how standard exclusions apply to Income Protection, including: you won’t be paid an insurance benefit if an illness or injury is directly or indirectly caused by your service in the armed forces of any country, other than service in the Australian Defence Force Reserves.
+From 27 May 2023, if you join the Australian Defence Force (or the armed forces of any country) an exclusion will apply to any cover you have.
+This means you won't be paid an insurance benefit if your death, illness or injury, is directly or indirectly caused by your service in the armed forces of any country, other than service in the Australian Defence Force Reserves.

 -